Lapin0t/phd-manuscript/main/06_instances.typ

   constant type-variable scope throughout the term syntax.
 In particular, proving OGS correctness will _not_ require _any_ law on substitution or renaming of types.
 ]

+#remark[
+  The inclusion of the recursive $uut.tmu$ and $uut.tnu$ types is mainly motivated by making the language non-terminating, as indeed they should allow us to write a fixed point combinator.
+A classical case study is then to show that any two fixed point combinators are normal form bisimilar, hence substitution equivalent, as e.g. done by #nm[Lassen] and #nm[Levy]~#mcite(<LassenL07>) for a #txsc[Jwa] with recursive types.
+However, because both normal form bisimulations and the precise language machine instance presented here, have not yet been entirely mechanized in the Rocq artifact, we will not do this case study on fixed point combinators.
+We nonetheless present the language with recursive types here, to show off how their expressivity still fits into our language machine axiomatization.
+]

 #definition[Side-Annotated Types][